BlogReportsHilfePreiseEinloggen

 More Links

-Institut der deutschen Wirtschaft Köln (IW Köln) provides an analysis of the Bertelsmann study on AI jobs in Germany.
+Bertelsmann Foundation provides a summary of a study on AI jobs in Germany.

-Fraunhofer IAO presents a scenario report on digital topics and their impact.
+Fraunhofer IAO offers a scenario report on digital technologies, including insights relevant to AI.

 FAQ